yaochenzhu/CiVAE/README.md

 # CiVAE: Confounder-identifiable VAE

-ICLR 2025 Paper: Causal Effect Estimation with Mixed Latent Confounders and Post-treatment Variables
+Causal Effect Estimation with Mixed Latent Confounders and Post-treatment Variables

 This is a joint work with LinkedIn.
 Inc and UVA Vast Lab.